orbitalquark/textadept/doc/manual.md

 manager probably makes it available.
 Otherwise, compile and install GTK+from the [GTK+ website][].

-The GUI versions of Textadept require GLib version 2.28 or later to support [single-instance](#Single.Instance) functionality.
-For reference, Ubuntu 11.04, Debian Wheezy, Fedora 15, and openSUSE 11.4 support GLib 2.28 or later.
+The GUI versions of Textadept require GLib version 2.28 or later (circa mid-2011) in order to support [single-instance](#Single.Instance) functionality.

 Most Linux and BSD systems already have a curses implementation like ncurses installed.
 If not, look for one in your package manager, or compile and install